-Like a cross between a biscuit and a muffin, these tasty wedges filled with juicy berries are perfect for a breakfast on the run or a leisurely brunch.
-Try them warm with honey and butter.
+Like a cross between a biscuit and a muffin, these triple berry oatmeal scones are filled with juicy berries and are perfect for a breakfast on the run or a leisurely brunch.
+Try these oatmeal scones warm with honey and butter.

 - 1 3/4 Cups all-purpose flour